jordanhiltunen/reprise/README.md

   of more idiomatic calling conventions: they have better, more forgiving ergonomics.
 Reprise may invest more efforts here in the future, but not until we have landed on a feature-complete, performant core - our primary design goal.
   Until then, out API will remain sparse but sufficient.
-- **Stability.** Reprise is still experimental; we have not yet released a `1.0.0` or have a public roadmap.
+- **Stability.** Reprise is still experimental; we do not yet have a `1.0.0` release or a public roadmap.
 Breaking changes may be frequent across releases.
 If you do not want to pin Reprise to a specific version and want a library that you can upgrade without reviewing the changelog, you may want to consider an alternative for now.
 - **Serialization.** We do not yet offer any form of persistence support (e.g. parsing from / serializing to yaml / hash